LeStahL/spacerace69/README.md

-# Providence
+# Spacerace 69
-PC-64k-Intro by Team210 at Vortex 2k19
+PC-64k-Intro by Team210 at Revision 2020

 # Licenses
-* Demo is Copyright (c) 2019, Team210 and licensed under GPLv3, see LICENSE.
+- Demo is (c) 2020 Team210 and licensed under GPLv3, see LICENSE
-* Font is 'Roboto Mono' and is (c) 2015 Google Inc., licensed under Apache, see thirdparty/Roboto_Mono/LICENSE.txt
+- Font is 'Roboto Mono' and is (c) 2015 Google Inc., licensed under Apache, see thirdparty/Roboto_Mono/LICENSE.txt

-# Current members of Team210
+# Contributing members of Team210
-* DaDummy
-* Grenzdevil
-* LeMique
-* NR4
-* QM
+- NR4 - code ^ gfx
+- QM - code ^ sfx
+- LeMique - gfx ^ direction ^ feedback